langmuirproject/langmuir/joss/paper.md

-Langmuir is a library of Python functions acting as models of the characteristics $I(V)$, some of which are merely analytical expressions for idealized cases, while others are based on high-fidelity simulation results, and cover non-ideal cases such as probes of finite-length [@marholm] or non-Maxwellian plasmas [@darian].
+Langmuir is a library of Python functions acting as models of the characteristics $I(V)$, some of which are merely analytical expressions for idealized cases, while others are based on high-fidelity simulation results, and cover non-ideal cases such as probes of finite length [@marholm] or non-Maxwellian plasmas [@darian].
 The simulation-based models incorporate appropriate interpolation schemes between data points which make them continuous within their domain.
 They are not limited to physical parameters of